haesleinhuepf/extend-macro-autocompletion/readme.md

 <a name="summary"></a>
 ## Summary
-It's not 100%ly trivial to implement ImageJ Macro Extensions and thus, I hope this tutorial helps.
+It's not 100%ly trivial to implement ImageJ Macro Extensions and extending auto-completion and thus, I hope this tutorial helps.
+Furthermore, this tutorial might be a starting point for a public discussion on how we as a community want to have ImageJ, Fiji and friends extensible.

-I think users will thank you if you go this step in order to simplify access to your algorithms via ImageJ macro.
+I think users will thank developers if they go this step in order to simplify access to algorithms via ImageJ macro.
+And if developers put links to citable software in the auto-completion, the user will thank by citing the software properly.
+I'm sure!

-If you see a way for simplifying it even further, let me know! rhaase at mpi minus cbg dot de.
+As always: Feedback is highly appreciated.
+Either via [twitter](https://twitter.com/haesleinhuepf) or old-school: rhaase at mpi minus cbg dot de.

 Happy coding!